-So why psychotherapy?
-Check out these 10 reasons and tell me how that makes you feel:
+Check out these 10 reasons that therapy might be right for you and tell me how that makes you feel:

 1. Because your (choose all that apply: spouse, children, parents, friends, extended family members, dog, cat, snail, ferret, first grade teacher, pizza delivery person, friendly neighborhood Psychology Today blogger) want you to live a longer, healthier, more powerful and fulfilled life.